SoftUni/Programming-Basics-Book-JS-EN/chapter-00-preface.md

 **A new group starts each month**.
 The "Programming Basics" course at SoftUni is organized regularly using a few different programming languages as a basis.
 So, just check it out!
 The course is **free**, and you can quit any time you like. **Signing up** for free - live or online training is available via the **SoftUni application form**: https://softuni.org.

-## Why did we choose the JavaScript language?
+## Why did we Choose The JavaScript Language?

 For this book we chose **JavaScript**, because it is a **modern** language for high-level programming and at the same time it is easy to learn and suitable for **beginners**.
 As a use **JavaScript** is **widespread**, with a well-developed ecosystem, numerous libraries and technological frameworks, and therefore gives many **prospects** for development. **JavaScript** combines the paradigms of procedural, functional and object-oriented programming in a modern way with easy-to-use syntax.
 In the book, we'll use the **JavaScript language** and the **Visual Studio Code** development environment, which is available for free from Microsoft.